kwi312/Jelly-lang/README.md

 f = ()-> print("hello world") end -- equivalent to "a = function() print("hello world") end"

--- We also have some additions
+-- Jelly also have some additions

 class Human